dotnet/designs/proposed/apphost-embed-install-location.md

 Setting this implies `AppHostDotNetSearch=Embedded`.
-If `AppHostDotNetSearch` is explicitly set to a value that does not include `Embedded`, `AppHostDotNetRoot` is meaningless - the SDK will not write the relative path into the `apphost` nd the `apphost` will not check for an embedded relative path.
+If `AppHostDotNetSearch` is explicitly set to a value that does not include `Embedded`, `AppHostDotNetRoot` is meaningless - the SDK will not write the relative path into the `apphost` and the `apphost` will not check for an embedded relative path.

 ## Updated behaviour